Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 Quick Answer

-• VA disability ratings do NOT add together — the VA uses a "whole person" or "combined ratings" formula where each additional rating is applied to what's left, not the original 100%
+• VA disability ratings do NOT add together — the VA uses the § 4.25 Combined Ratings Table, applying each rating to what's left, not the original 100%

-• The bilateral factor applies when both sides of a paired extremity (both knees, both arms, etc.) are rated above 0% — it adds 10% of the combined value and often pushes a veteran to the next tier
+• The bilateral factor applies when both sides of a paired arm or leg are rated above 0% — it adds 10% of the combined value (rounded to a whole number) and can push a veteran to the next tier

 • Understanding the math before you file additional claims helps you target conditions that will actually move your combined rating to the next tier